breena17/my-reads-react-app/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR

-To get started developing right away:
+The MyReads Project covers Udacity's React Fundamentals course.
+MyReads has been my first experience creating an app with React.
+MyReads allows you to track your favorite books using React components.
+Use purple ADD button at the bottom of the page to advance to the search page.
+From there you can search for books by author or title to add them to the **Currently Reading**, **Want To Read**, or **Read** bookshelves.

+##Installation
+To start, install the repository to your local computer, and download the necessary dependancies.
-* install all project dependencies with `npm install`
+* `npm install` - Installs necessary project dependencies
-* start the development server with `npm start`
+* `npm run start` - Starts development server

 ## What You're Getting
 ```bash